Home

 welcome to the 35th annual copper river delta shorebird festival!

-This annual event has been bringing bird lovers, nature enthusiasts, and the community of cordova together for over three decades. this year, We invite everyone to be part of this memorable milestone, supporting the festival that highlights the incredible migration of shorebirds to the Copper River Delta each spring.
-Come for the birds, the breathtaking scenery, and the chance to celebrate with us as we mark this incredible 35th year!
+This annual event has been bringing bird lovers, nature enthusiasts, and the community of cordova together for over three decades. this year, We invite everyone to be part of this memorable milestone, support thIS festival that highlights AN incredible migration to the Copper River delta, a site of hemispheric importance.
+Come for the birds, stay for the breathtaking scenery, the unique culture, and the chance to celebrate with us as we mark our 35th year!

 guided birding trips